fpapado/svg-use/.changeset/itchy-rivers-jump.md

 '@svg-use/core': patch
 ---

-Fix erroneous assignment of fils in default theme function
+Fix erroneous assignment of fills in the default theme function